 School can be reformed if we think differently.
 Learning is not about competition.
 There is no need to have winners and losers as outcomes of the school experience.
 Education is about learning, and in an environment that has as its core belief that learning is the fundamental goal of schooling.
-Students are living in the present, and their school experience should be based on their lives now, and should not be based on furthering the economic prosperity of society.
-Schooling should not be based on job training, career readiness or college entry.
-It should be based on fostering the creative and innovative aspects of youth, and create school as a learning environment designed to help students learn to collaborate, work with others to solve problems, and engage in content from the arts and the sciences that has personal meaning.
+Students are living in the present, and their school experience should be based on their lives now, and should not be based on furthering the economic prosperity of the nation.
+Schooling should not be about job training, career readiness or college entry.
+It should be about fostering the creative and innovative aspects of youth, and creating school as a learning environment designed to help students learn to collaborate, work with others to solve problems, and engage in content from the arts and the sciences that has personal meaning.

 What kind of thinking is required?

 Shortly after World War II ended, in May 1946, Albert Einstein wrote a fund-raising letter for the Emergency Committee of Atomic Scientists.
 He started out his letter by saying:

 Our world faces a crisis as yet unperceived by those possessing the power to make great decisions for good or evil.
 The unleashed power of the atom has changed everything save our modes of thinking, and thus we drift toward unparalleled catastrophe.
 (Holt, R. R., Can psychology meet Einstein’s challenge, Political Psychology, Vol. 5, No.2, 1984, p.
 199.)

 Later in the letter he stated, “We need $200, 000 at once for a nation-wide campaign to inform the American people that a new type of thinking is essential if mankind is to survive and move toward higher levels.”